-About artist Antony Zito, known for painting portraits on the streets of the Lower East Side, NYC –
+About artist Antony Zito, known for painting portraits and murals on the streets of the Lower East Side, NYC.

 More about artist Antony Zito –